Bossmo & Ytteren IL

-Bossmo & Ytteren Idrettslag is a Norwegian sports club from Nord-Rana, Nordland that has sections for association football, team handball, biathlon and Nordic skiing.
+Bossmo & Ytteren Idrettslag is a Norwegian sports club from Rana Municipality in Nordland county.
+It has sections for association football, team handball, biathlon and Nordic skiing.

 The club was founded in 1908.

 Its best known member is Olympic skier Elin Nilsen.
 The men's football team currently plays in the Fourth Division, the fifth tier of Norwegian football.
 They last played in the Third Division in 2008.